Wayne F. Shovelin Scholarship

 needs, scholastics and acceptance into nursing professions for area students.

-Recipients have to sign a promissory note that they intend to become or
+Recipients are required to sign a promissory note that they intend to

 Lonnie and Rachel Waggoner Nursing Education Scholarship